Ali-Hamza-An5ari/Ali-Hamza-An5ari/README.md

 - 🤝 I’m looking for **a job**

-- 💬 Ask me about **.NET Core, ASP .NET, MSSQL, ReactJs and Angular**
+- 💬 Ask me about **.NET Core, ASP .NET Core, MSSQL, ReactJs and Angular**

 - 📫 How to reach me **alihamzaansari.dev@gmail.com**